Hou South Beach

 Hou South Beach lies as a natural frame around the cozy town of Hou.
 The beach is six kilometres long, reaching all the way down to Hals.
-The beach is kid-friendly and easily accessible from Hou.
+It's kid-friendly and easily accessible from Hou.

 Safe on the Beach